pharmavillage/documentation/content/commands/xread/index.md

 ## How multiple clients blocked on a single stream are served

-Blocking list operations on lists or sorted sets have a *pop* behavior.
+Blocking list operations on lists or sorted sets have a _pop_ behavior.
 Basically, the element is removed from the list or sorted set in order to be returned to the client.
 In this scenario you want the items to be consumed in a fair way, depending on the moment clients blocked on a given key arrived.
-Normally Redis uses the FIFO semantics in this use cases.
+Normally Pharmavillage uses the FIFO semantics in this use cases.

 However note that with streams this is not a problem: stream entries